Arcadia-Science/2024-mimic-benchmarking/README.md

 ## Purpose
 This repository contains standardized datasets that we are using to evaluate protein structural alignment methods and how they impact our results.
 These datasets include the following:
 - Sets of structures for randomly selected human proteins (50, 100, 500, 1000)
-- Sets of random selected viral protein structures (50, 100, 500, 1000) predicted by Nomburg et al. or Viro3D
+- Sets of random selected viral protein structures (50, 100, 500, 1000) predicted by [Viro3D](https://viro3d.cvr.gla.ac.uk)
-- 'Target' protein pdbs for 4 proteins of interest (IL18BP, C4BP, IL10, EIF2A) from human, chimp, macaque, and mouse.
-Viruses have been shown to mimic these four proteins.
+- 'Target' protein pdbs for proteins of interest from human, chimp, macaque, and mouse.
+Viruses have been shown to mimic these proteins.
-- 3 viral representative sequences for each of the 4 target proteins.
+- Viral representative sequences for each of the 4 target proteins.
 At least one protein in each set is the exact viral protein that was confirmed via experimentation to mimic the human protein.

 ## Installation and Setup